amantyagiprojects/AI-on-the-edge-device/README.md

 See the [documentation](https://jomjol.github.io/AI-on-the-edge-device-docs/Installation/) for more information.

 ### Flashing the SD Card
 The SD card can be setup automatically after the firmware got installed.
 See the [documentation](https://jomjol.github.io/AI-on-the-edge-device-docs/Installation/#remote-setup-using-the-built-in-access-point) for details.
-For this to work, the SD card must be FAT formated (which is the default on a new SD card).
+For this to work, the SD card must be FAT formatted (which is the default on a new SD card).
 Alternatively, the SD card still can be set up manually, see the [documentation](https://jomjol.github.io/AI-on-the-edge-device-docs/Installation/#3-sd-card) for details!

 ## Casing